SPOTTER TRAINING

-Osha Hazard Communication (HazCom) and GHS Training
+Osha Hazard Communication (HazCom) Training

 Hazard communication (HAZCOM) is fundamental to OSHA's General Industry (29 CFR 1910.1200) and Construction Standards (29 CFR 1926.59).
 Every worker and employer must be prepared to handle hazardous situations safely and effectively.